AscendingPassage.com HOME PAGE.

 Edfu, while it lasts, will remain a thing supreme--supreme in form

-and, because of this supremacy, supreme in the spell which it casts
+and supreme in the spell which it casts

 upon the soul.